On This Page:

 Needing such an enormous amount of material, I decided to borrow from the classics, starting with “Chopsticks,” and “Heart and Soul.”
 I used much actual classical music in the middle episodes, followed by mostly classic rock songs in the later episodes.

 Lots of times I learned exactly as much of a song as I was planning to play.
 It felt a little naughty to record only 10 or 20 seconds of a song, knowing it would cause lovers of the song to long for the next part.
-For example, eat this slice from She's Like a Rainbow by The Rolling Stones.
-I've had two complaints about that one.
-"You asshole!" they said.
-"How can you leave me hanging like that?"
+For example, taste this slice from She’s Like a Rainbow by The Rolling Stones.
+I’ve had two complaints about that one.
+“You asshole!” they said.
+“How can you leave me hanging like that?”